rmosolgo/batmanjs.github.io/_guides/03_views/02_bindings.md

 See the [`Batman.View Bindings` API documentation](/docs/api/batman.view_bindings.html) for a full list of available bindings and information about defining custom bindings.

+_Note: some browsers downcase HTML attributes, so you should always use lowercase names in "double-dash" bindings.
+For example, use `data-foreach-blogpost` instead of `data-foreach-blogPost`.
+See the [github issue](https://github.com/batmanjs/batman/issues/957) for more information._

 ## Binding Synchronization